 - 506. Supervision of Instruction: Basic Course.
 Two hours.
 A study of principles of supervision and techniques used in supervising the instructional work of the public schools. - 507.
 Supervision of Elementary School Instruction.
 Two hours.
 This course is an application to elementary school subjects of the principles and techniques studied in Ed.
-506, which is prerequisite.

-508. Supervision of Secondary School Instruction.
+506, which is prerequisite. - 508.
+Supervision of Secondary School Instruction.
 Two hours.
 This course is an application to secondary school subjects of the principles and techniques studied in Ed.
-506, which is prerequisite.
+506, which is prerequisite. - 510.
+Curriculum-making Laboratory: Elementary School.
+Two hours.
+Operating on the workshop idea this course avoids systematic lectures, readings and discussions.
+Members of the class will be expected to acquaint themselves with the best current books on curriculum-making, and with typical curricula.
+They will do a good deal of work, cooperatively and individually, in curriculum construction.
+Informal conferences and actual work on projects are the essentials of the course, each member of the class undertaking and completing a piece of curricular selection and organization.

-515. History of Education in the American States.
+- 511. Curriculum-making Laboratory: Secondary Schools.
+Two hours.
+Follows the plan of Education 510, but is concerned with the secondary school instead of the elementary school. - 515.
+History of Education in the American States.
 Two hours.